simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 draft: true
 ---

 It has been the talk of the town lately.
-"Google Analytics might be banned in Europe".
+"Google Analytics might be banned in Europe."

 The DSB in Austria was the first to [openly question](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) the legal use of Google Analytics.
 Various popular news outlets such as Hacker News & [TechCrunch](https://techcrunch.com/2022/01/12/austrian-dpa-schrems-ii/) picked up on the news and spread the word.